austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Maybe fixed hn bot, converted all of SearchResults to redux

 **Thoughts**: The more I work with redux, the more intuitive it feels and the more I like it.
 It makes a lot of sense to split up state updates into actions and reducers.
 Tomorrow I need to finish converting jobSort() to redux, make sure that hn-scraper-bot works, and get started on the shipt challenge

+### Day 251: February 3, 2018

+**Today's Progress**: converted all of jobsort to redux, started rewriting tests to play well with redux

+**Thoughts**: I enjoyed converting to redux, but i do not enjoy writing these tests.
+I did get back to 64%, so that's not bad.
+Going to have to work a lot tomorrow if I want to get back to 100% and make solid progress on the shipt challenge.